infinitystar78/NVLP-Exercise/README.md

 # Architecture

+As this application is relativley simple a single storyboard has been used with two ViewControllers, with the second being embedded in a UINavigationController. each view controller has a corresponding view model to handle data logic, and business logice, with the ViewControllers handling presentation logic, these ViewControllers could be reduced in size further through the use of presenters.

-The application has followed a basis MVVM pattern, with some class extensions and one subclass for convenience methods.
+The application has followed a basis MVVM pattern, with some class extensions and one subclass for convenience methods and helpers.

-The networking layer follows a protocol based approach, using URLSession, AlamoFire is used to connect to the Server Sent Events server.
+The networking layer follows a protocol based approach, using URLSession, AlamoFire is used to connect to the Server Sent Events server, as a forked version of a SS E event handler has been used.

 The secure Keychain is used to store the token.